Borgward: Production in Argentina

-Borgward Argentina was founded in 1954 as a joint venture of Carl F. Borgward HMBH and IAME (Aeronautics and Mechanical Industries) intended to equip the Rastrojero, a small pickup truck.
+Borgward Argentina was founded in 1954 as a joint venture of Carl F. Borgward GmbH and IAME (Aeronautics and Mechanical Industries) intended to equip the Rastrojero, a small pickup truck.
 The engine was manufactured at the plant that Borgward had in the town of Isidro Casanova, Buenos Aires province, at a production rate of 20 units per day with almost 800 employees.
 The production of Borgward Isabella was carried out in Cordoba city, by using Argentine engines, local components (glass, batteries, tires) and other pieces from Germany.
 This model production started in 1960 at the booming of Argentina automotive industry development, with a production plan of 500 units for that year.

 When the German parent company closed its doors in 1961, the operation happened to have local control, and continued for a short time to complete the total manufacture of 1,050 cars during its short life in Argentine territory.